-As our Exit Planning practices mature, more and more of our business-owning clients start thinking about or begin transitioning out of their businesses.
-We want to help, and they need our help, but we know that a successful exit requires more than a two-person team.
-We need to form a next-level group of advisors, but whom do we recruit?
-Which qualities, experience, and training are we looking for?
+More business owners have begun thinking about or transitioning out of their businesses than ever before.
+Most advisors want to help, and owners need their help, but the Exit Planning Advisor knows that a successful exit requires more than a two-person team.
+Exit Planning Advisors must form a next-level Advisor Team, but whom do they recruit?
+Which qualities, experience, and training are Exit Planning Advisors looking for?

-I believe that there are three broad categories to consider: 1) personality traits, 2) experience, and 3) understanding of the Exit Planning Process.
+We believe that there are three broad categories to consider: personality traits, experience, and an understanding of the Exit Planning Process.

 - Team Player.
-Your teammates do not have to agree with all of the recommendations you or other advisors make, but they do need to be willing to work together to create a plan that achieves all of the business owner’s goals and aspirations.
+Advisor Team members don't have to agree with all of the Recommendations the team makes, but they do need to be willing to work together to create a plan that achieves all of the business owner’s goals and aspirations.
 The owner’s goals, not the advisor’s personal interests, drive the planning and recommendations.

 - Responsive.
 An important element of every Exit Plan is the timeline that all parties agree to for plan implementation.
 A single laggard advisor can hold up the entire planning process for weeks or months.
 Advisors who fail to meet deadlines are subject to speedy replacement.

 Look for the most capable, experienced advisors in their respective professions.
-Specifically, you are looking for advisors who work with business owners on a wide variety of issues daily.
+Specifically, the Exit Planning Advisor looks for advisors who work with business owners on a wide variety of issues daily.

 Understanding of the Exit Planning Process

-Each advisor on your Advisor Team must understand and support the comprehensive Exit Planning Process that you are leading or must be willing to learn.
-The Exit Plan or Road Map that you will create is one that all members of your Advisor Team will follow.
+Each advisor on the Advisor Team must understand and support the comprehensive Exit Planning Process.
+If they aren't familiar with it, they must be willing to learn about it.
+The Exit Plan (or road map) that the Exit Planning Advisor creates is one that all members of the Advisor Team will follow.

 Exit Planning Issues and Appropriate Advisors

-Let’s look at the types of advisors you will recruit for the many issues included in a comprehensive Exit Plan.
+Let’s look at the types of advisors Exit Planning Advisors recruit for the many issues included in a comprehensive Exit Plan.

 - Issue 1: Professional Determinations.
 Exit Planning is founded on a professionally accurate determination of the following:

-- A business owner’s income retirement needs as of the anticipated departure date.
+- A business owner’s income needs starting on the anticipated departure date.

 This determination should account for various assumptions about inflation, rate of investment return, life expectancy, and so on.

 - Issue 2: Key-Employee Retention.
-At least one member of the team must understand how critical finding, training, motivating, and keeping key employees is to the success of your client’s exit.
-This advisor should be able to design an incentive plan (either ownership- or cash-based) that can increase the value of the business while it handcuffs key employees to the business on a long-term basis.
+At least one member of the Advisor Team must understand how critical finding, training, motivating, and keeping key employees is to the success of the owner's exit.
+This advisor should be able to design an incentive plan (either ownership- or cash-based) that can increase the value of the business while it handcuffs key employees to the business long term.

 Possible Advisors: Business attorney, financial-services professional, compensation expert.